nuclearspike/kivalensjs/README.md

 [See the live version](http://www.kivalens.org/#/search)

-This project needs to be switched to Redux and Webpack.
+This project needs to be switched to Redux and Webpack!

 There are two separate npm packages.
 One that compiles the client code and sets up a directory watch (using gulp and browserify) and the other that runs the server (just by running cluster.js with node)